wp-statistics/wp-statistics/readme.txt

 This is usually caused by a PHP fatal error, check the page source and PHP logs.

 The most common fatal error is an out of memory error.
-Check the Statistics->Optimization page and see how much memory is currently assigned to PHP and how much the overview is using.
+Check the Statistics->Optimization page and see how much memory is currently assigned to PHP.

 If it is a memory issue you have two choices:
  - Increase PHP's memory allocation